fluid-music/fluid-music/docs/concepts.md

 # Concepts

 The following concepts underpin the Fluid Music framework.
-These concepts build on each other, so this document is most helpful when read start-to-finish.
+The concepts below build on each other, so this document is most helpful when read start-to-finish.

 1. [Rhythm String](#rhythm-strings)
 1. [Pattern String](#pattern-strings)